jimma-unity/FPSSample/README.md

 # FPS Sample

 **Update about the state of the project:**
-This project is based on Unity 6000.0 and is currnetly being actively maintained.
+This project is based on Unity 6000.3 and is currently being actively maintained.
 Feel free to continue to use it as a learning resource or simply for inspiration.

 Thanks for checking out this sample!